Two Times The Difference Of A Number And 7

 Graphical Representation

 Visualizing mathematical expressions can greatly enhance understanding.
-The expression 2(x - 7) can be represented graphically as a straight line.
-The graph will show the relationship between the value of x and the value of the expression 2(x - 7).
+Worth adding: the expression 2(x - 7) can be represented graphically as a straight line.
+That said, the graph will show the relationship between the value of x and the value of the expression 2(x - 7).
 This visual representation helps to understand the behavior of the expression for different values of x.
 Creating such a graph involves plotting points where the x-coordinate is a chosen value of x and the y-coordinate is the corresponding value of 2(x - 7).
 Software like graphing calculators or online graphing tools can be invaluable for creating these visualizations.

 Applications in Real-World Problems